TREND: INCLUDING CHANGE MANAGEMENT WITH TECHNOLOGY IMPLEMENTATION

 Artificial intelligence, machine learning and robotic process automation are swiftly shifting from “emerging” to “essential” technologies; how quickly will the insurance industry adapt to transacting in cryptoassets?
 Or providing comprehensive coverage for NFTs?
 Or conducting business via avatars?
 We are excited about all these opportunities, which may come sooner rather than later, and how they will enable us to better serve our customers in a changing world.

-Account Executive, Insurtech Solutions Manager
+Vice President, Insurtech Solutions Manager